 - As with Batman, both Superman and Wonder Woman got the sillies cleared out of their titles in the late sixties and early seventies.
 In Superman's case, this meant Krypto, Mr. Mxyzptlk, the Bizarro World, Lori the mermaid, the Superman robots, etc., while for Wonder Woman it meant Bird Boy, Merboy, the Glop, the Holiday Girls, even Steve Trevor!
 In Superman's case, however, the housecleaning didn't "take".
 Fans really liked Krypto and the Bizarros, so they were brought back after only a few years, and Superman's adventures stayed pretty lighthearted right up until the Crisis on Infinite Earths, after which they became Darker and Edgier.
 In Wonder Woman's case, though, shooing the clowns kind of crippled the title, because virtually her entire supporting cast had been deemed silly and eliminated (Steve Trevor kept popping in and out, but the rest were just gone).
 In all the years since, she has never really been able to settle on a single, stable supporting cast or even setting.

-This is a good example that "silly" is contextual, too.
-Mxyzptlk is certainly out-of-place in a more serious tone, but the robot duplicates of Superman, given Kryptonian tech, could have a legitimate place in a serious tone.
+- This is a good example that "silly" is contextual, too.
+Mxyzptlk is certainly out-of-place in a more serious tone, but the robot duplicates of Superman, given Kryptonian tech, could have a legitimate place in a more serious story.
 (As would be proved in 1999's Beware the Superman story Superman Rex.)

 - One of the three-panel comics of Dirkjan, a Dutch comic, is a literal version of this trope.
 It goes something like this: Captain Dirkjan to his men: "Men, we're pirates.
 It's time we get serious.
 From now on, no more sickbay, you just keep fighting and working.
 Whoever is too sick to fight is thrown overboard.
 Any questions?"
 A clown (who has been offpanel untill now) asks: "What about the clini-clowns?" (= clowns that entertain sick kids in the hospital) Of course it's much funnier in comic-form.